-- 1 large brown onion, finely diced (use food processor)
+- 1 large onion, finely diced (use a food processor)

-- 20 grams ghee or butter (about 2 tablespoons)
+- 20 grams ghee or butter (about 1 tbsp, or 2 tbsp olive oil)

 - 1 tablespoon coconut oil